Luke Barnatt: Post-UFC; Independent promotions

 Barnatt fought for Italian promotion Venator FC against Mattia Schiavolin on 12 December 2015 at Venator FC 2 in a fight for the promotions middleweight championship.
 He took the title by winning the fight by submission due to a rear-naked choke in the fourth round.

 He was expected to face Rafael Silva on 20 February 2016 at British Challenge MMA 14.
 However his opponent was later changes to be Charles Andrade.
 He won the fight by knockout after dropping his opponent to the canvas with a right hand, 11 seconds into round 3.

 Barnatt was expected to defend his Venator middleweight championship against fellow UFC veteran Jason Miller on 21 May 2016 at Venator FC 3.
 However, Miller missed weight by an amount of 24 lbs, as a result of this Miller was removed from the matchup against Barnatt and replaced by Stefan Croitoru.
 Barnatt won the fight, and defended the title, by TKO in round 2.

 He fought Cristian Mitrea, in a light heavyweight match-up, on 19 December 2016 at RXF 25: All Stars in Romania.
 After stunning his opponent by punches and knees up against the fence, Barnatt landed a head kick to earn the knockout victory, 3 minutes into the first round.

 Absolute Championship Berkut

 Barnatt faced Mamed Khalidov on 11 March 2017 at ACB 53.
 He lost the fight via knockout in the first round.

+Luke fought Scott Askham on 23 September 2017 in the main event at ACB 70.
+He lost the fight by split decision and earned fight of the night bonus.
+He went 2-3 overall before the promotion changed names from ACB to ACA- Absolute Championship Akhmat and went 1-4 in his last 5 and retired in 2020.